agoryelov/ema-end-device/sensor interface/README.md

 Each Sensor manufacturer should define an abstract method, format_data().
 A sensor model must implement that method to format data in an agreed-upon format.

 ### Sensor model

 Here you define any model-specific behaviour.
 For SPEC-DGS sensors this involves implementing format_data() (to be read by SensorInterface.print_formatted_data()

+## Units

+All measurements should be expressed in [SI units]("https://en.wikipedia.org/wiki/International_System_of_Units").
+However, dimensionless quantities, like ppm (parts per million) are not SI and have no SI definition.
+For consistency, we've decided to standardize to ppm.

+The included package, unit_conversion, provides convenient conversions.
+It is not exhaustive and should be updated as and when a conversion is needed.
+A different conversion package can be used if desired.

+Future updates will have the unit_conversion package external.
+But there's no telling when that will occur.